newjersey/navigator.business.nj.gov/content/src/fundings/stem-loan-redemption.md

 ## Eligibility

 - Employers must be registered to do business in New Jersey
-- Employees must: Be residents of NJ and maintain domicile in the State during their participation in the program; earned a degree from an approved STEM degree program from an institution of higher education in NJ; have graduated on or after December 14, 2018; worked full-time in an approved high-growth STEM occupation at a NJ employer for a minimum of four years before applying for the program
+- Employees must be residents of NJ and maintain domicile in the State during their participation in the program; earned a degree from an approved STEM degree program from an institution of higher education in NJ; have graduated on or after December 14, 2018; worked full-time in an approved high-growth STEM occupation at a NJ employer for a minimum of four years before applying for the program
 - If approved, the employees must work full-time for an additional one to four years in an approved high-growth STEM occupation at a NJ employer in the program
 - Employers provide a matching $1,000 payment per participating employee for each year (up to four years) the employee works at their business and remains in the program
 - Employers must certify that the participating employees work in an approved occupation each year